The best things to do in Bend for September

 While the river shuttle stops running after Labor Day, you can still float the river if you’re willing to walk or do the double-car shuffle.
 Just be careful about parking near Drake Park, since tickets get expensive!

 With sunset coming earlier in September, it’s the perfect time for an evening paddle on the Deschutes River.
-Afterward, head to the Old Mill District for dinner at Lady Bird, Mill Works Pub, Greg’s Grill, or Anthony’s.
+Afterward, head to the Old Mill District for dinner at Lady Bird, Greg’s Grill, or Anthony’s.
 If dinner’s not in the cards, just grab a glass of wine at Va Piano or Evoke.